compbio/sars-cov-2-mutation-fingerprints/README.md

 Datasets and tables for the publication "[Profiling SARS-CoV-2 mutation fingerprints that range from the viral pangenome to individual infection quasispecies](https://www.medrxiv.org/content/10.1101/2020.11.02.20224816v1)" by Billy T. Lau, Dmitri S. Pavlichin, Anna C. Hooker, Alison Almeda, Giwon Shin, Jiamin Chen, Malaya K. Sahoo, ChunHong Huang, Benjamin A. Pinsky, HoJoon Lee, and Hanlee P. Ji.

 This repository hosts some of the smaller objects and result tables (cloning it takes about 60MB), while the larger objects are stored in an AWS S3 bucket, with download links provided below.
+Please see the draft for a description of the datasets involved and the results computed.

 * [Data sources](#Data-sources)
   * [SARS-CoV-2 genomes](#Sars-cov-2-genomes)